canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 Everytime `cos-collector` subordinate charm is related to a principal charm, `cos-collector` charm must:

-* Verify whether `otelcol` and `node-exporter` snaps are already installed or not to avoid trying to install them again.
+* Take into account potential race conditions: Verify whether `otelcol` and `node-exporter` snaps are already installed or not to avoid trying to install them again.
 * Merge the `otelcol` configuration resulting from the established relationship with any previously existing configuration.